OTRF/Security-Datasets/docs/source/import_mordor.rst

 Kafkacat Style
 ##############

 You can start using a tool named Kafkacat to act as a Kafka producer and send data to Kafka brokers.
+In producer mode, Kafkacat reads messages from standard input (stdin) or a file.
+This means that you can send data back to any other Kafka broker that you are using as part of your pipeline.
-You can just grab the logs from this repo and re-play the data as if it was being ingested in real-time.
+You can just grab the logs from this repo and re-play them as if they were being ingested in real-time.

 Requirements
 ************